Account Specialist Salary

 Popular Skills for Account Specialist

-Account Specialists report using a large range of skills on the job.
-Most notably, facility with Sales and Customer Relationship Management (CRM) are correlated to pay that is significantly above average, leading to increases of 27 percent and 4 percent, respectively.
-Skills that seem to negatively impact pay include Accounts Payable, Accounts Receivable, and Billing.
-The majority of those who know Customer Relationship Management also know Microsoft Office.
-Most people experienced in Customer Service also know Microsoft Excel and Microsoft Office.
+Account Specialists report using a deep pool of skills on the job.
+Most notably, facility with Sales and Customer Relationship Management (CRM) are correlated to pay that is significantly above average, leading to increases of 30 percent and 3 percent, respectively.
+Skills that pay less than market rate include Accounts Payable, Accounts Receivable, and Billing.
+A tool kit that includes Customer Service also typically contains Microsoft Excel and Microsoft Office.
+Most people who know Customer Relationship Management also know Microsoft Office.

 Pay by Experience Level for Account Specialist